blackbytegames/blackbytegames.github.io/animecs/manual/getting-started.md

 - Active blend tree motions (if using blend trees)

 This appears as an overlay above each character.
 Useful for debugging state transitions and LOD behavior.

+**Important:** Performance will be heavily impacted since this component is rendering in-game UI every frame and it is not burst compiled.
+Disable this component in production builds.

 ## Pro Tip: Finish Animator Work First